Skip to main content

 kde-builder dolphin-fork

-Congratulations!
-You have seen how to:
+To summarize, you have now seen how to:

-• compile standalone apps: kde-builder kcalc
+• compile standalone apps, frameworks, or other projects: kde-builder kcalc

 • compile Plasma Desktop: kde-builder workspace